-New Brunswick is a year round destination known for our welcoming nature, scenic beauty and diverse outdoor activities.
-When the snow begins to fall, we transform into a winter wonderland with over 8,000 km (5,000 mi.) of groomed snowmobile trails waiting to be explored!
+New Brunswick is a year-round destination known for its welcoming nature, scenic beauty and diverse outdoor activities.
+When the snow begins to fall, the province becomes a winter wonderland with over 8,000 km (5,000 mi.) of groomed snowmobile trails just waiting to be explored!

 Experience the magic of winter in New Brunswick by hopping on a snowmobile and taking in an adrenaline-pumping adventure along our coastal and forest trails.